 As an international student, one of the main reasons for studying abroad is to improve your chances of having a successful future career.
 I personally believe internships are one of the best initial steps towards accomplishing this goal.

-I had previously been working as a Kaplan Student Ambassador.
+I had previously been working as a Kaplan Student Content Creator.
 I did this because I wanted to prepare for my professional career and increase my employability, and this turned out to be an amazing decision!

 I was accepted onto the internship, and I spent a month working with Kaplan Pathways’ Content and Marketing Department.
 I worked with various teams including the Customer Relationship Management team, Design team, and Content team.